 These are the basics, rules we hope we won’t have to expound upon.
 Those that violate these rules may find that their commenting privileges are revoked and that their past comments have been deleted – either with or without notification.

 SpaceFlight Insider is staffed almost entirely by volunteers, folks who spend their time, funds and energy to provide you with this free resource.
 Please don’t display your appreciation for this by posting rude, snarky, condescending or inappropriate comments.
-If an SFI Team member takes the time to reach out to you about your rude comments and your reply is more obnoxious behavior – the only thing you will have achieved is an immediate and permanent ban.
+If an SFI Team member takes the time to reach out to you about your comments and your reply is more rude behavior – the only thing you will have achieved is an immediate and permanent ban.

 The Huffington Post and others now require those posting comments use their real names, Popular Science has stopped allowing comments to be posted altogether.
 It is thanks to individuals who are unwilling to behave properly that these actions have been taken.